Applied Science, Technology and Trades

 Shannon L. Claggett, P. Eng.

-Associate Dean, Applied Science and Technology
+Associate Dean, Applied Science and Computing

-Shannon is the Associate Dean, Applied Science and Technology.
+Shannon is the Associate Dean, Applied Science and Computing.
 She has a degree in Civil Engineering from the University of Manitoba, a degree in Adult Education from Brock University, and a Master’s degree in Educational Leadership from Yorkville University, as well as numerous Leadership Certificates, including two from St. Lawrence College.
 She has been an Associate Dean at St. Lawrence College since 2007, and previous to that she was the coordinator and a professor in the Civil Engineering Technology program at St. Lawrence.
 Shannon is deeply involved in the community and sits on a number of boards related to the renewable energy, environmental and engineering fields as well as a number of sporting organizations.

 Prior to joining the College, she was a consultant with Dillon Consulting for over 12 years in both Ottawa and Kingston, Ontario.
 During her time in Ottawa, she assisted in establishing an environmental engineering program at Algonquin College, and was a Professor within the department.
 Shannon also worked for a number of years after graduating from engineering with a construction management/quality assurance firm that provided experiences across Canada.
 Shannon has been involved with varying projects and locations from the far north of Canada to the Caribbean.

-Associate Dean, Trades
+Associate Dean, Skilled Trades

-Stephen Finnagan is the Associate Dean, Trades.
+Stephen Finnagan is the Associate Dean, Skilled Trades.
 He is a Master Electrician, a Red Seal Construction and Maintenance Electrician with Electronic Controls and Blue Seal endorsements, an Industrial Electrician, a Mechanical Technician, as well as a qualified Network Cabling/Fibre Optic Technician, and a Fire Alarm Technician.
 Stephen has a Master of Business Administration (MBA) degree from Queen’s University, a post-graduate certificate in business research, and is currently a doctoral candidate with Heriot-Watt University, Edinburgh Business School and conducts research in managing joint ventures in education.

 Stephen joined St. Lawrence College in 2016, and has ten years construction experience and over thirty years of diverse training, education and work experience in apprenticeship and trades that includes extensive experience as a Professor and Coordinator of apprenticeship and post-secondary programs.
 He has held the position of Manager of Apprenticeship and Contract Training, Academic Chair of Electronics and Electro-Mechanical Studies, Head of Apprenticeship, and Manager of International Partnerships at Algonquin College.
 Stephen also spent two years in Alberta as Dean of Business and Enterprise at Medicine Hat College.
 He has held additional roles such as, provincial chair for curriculum development, member on the Canadian Electrical Code, and lead for international training projects in Asia, India and the Middle East, Executive Director for the Chamber of Commerce, and the Economic Development Alliance of South East Alberta.